-Innovative curriculum writing in Social Studies is more practical than ever thanks to technology and the globalized world.
+Innovative writing in Social Studies courses is more practical than ever thanks to technology and the globalized world.
 Beyond electronic encyclopedias on 1990s CD-ROMs and even the vast reach of the information superhighway of the Internet, there are resources available to every discipline within the field.
 The key to good content is to start local.

 1. Subject matter experts are ready and eager to contribute!
 The knowledge gained from a degree in Ancient Greek History is a valuable asset for a World History curriculum writer, but imagine the insights to be gained from a site expert at the Acropolis in Athens, Greece!
 Be they an archaeologist or a curator, these indispensable professionals are only a video chat, phone call, or email away.
 All we have to do is ask!

 2. Another source of historical writing is experiential in nature.
 Just last year, I had an idea about enhancing my exploration of historic Jamestown, Virginia.
 Written explanations of the 1607 landing site were descriptive, but they paled in comparison to an incorporation of photos of the actual soil and triangular walls of the old fort.
 More often than not, we forget that curriculum enhancement is as much a task for the writer as the instructor.
 When discussing the impact of the brass cannon, a caption or photo can’t approach the effectiveness of a video reenactment of British cannon fire at Yorktown.

 3.In addition to photo and video, there are other ways to enhance curriculum without ever requiring teachers or students to leave the classroom.
 In a curriculum module about the space race of the 1950s and 1960s, teaching and learning can come to life at publicly available resources such as NASA’s virtual tour of the moon.